grig23/primetime.en/help/AccountIQ/best-practices.md

 ---
 title: Account IQ Best Practices
-description: Read on to understand how to better use the Account IQ tool.
+description: Read on to understand how to better use Account IQ tool.
 ---

 # Best Practices {#aiq-best-practices}